Nautical Miles Conversion

 Usage context:

-International Nautical Miles (NM) are a unit of measurement commonly used in the maritime industry for navigation and distance calculations.
-One nautical mile is equivalent to one minute of latitude, which makes it particularly useful for measuring distances on the Earth's surface.
-This unit is widely used by sailors, pilots, and maritime professionals around the world.
+Nautical miles are a unit of measurement commonly used in the maritime and aviation industries.
+They are primarily used to measure distances over water or in the air, and are particularly important for navigation purposes.
+One nautical mile is equivalent to one minute of latitude, which makes it a convenient unit for measuring distances on the Earth's surface.